St. Aloysius College, Ratnapura: History

 Spillbout left the school in December 1929 to Kegalle and Rev. Father N. M. Lodadio became the seventh manager.
 He understood the students' accommodation problem and converted school into two-story building as a solution and included a library for use of the teachers.
 Lodadio was elevated to Bishop of Galle on 28 May 1934 and left the school on 15 July 1934.

 On 29 June 1934 Rev. Father L. Melpingnano was appointed as the eighth Manager of St. Aloysius' College.
 During Melpignano's tenure, he provided the physics and chemistry laboratories for the students and also broadened the playground and extended the college buildings.
 In 1946 the magnificent Gem-Lit Night Carnival was held.
 It was the first night carnival in Ratnapura and again the second night carnival held in August 1948 which was named as Jubilee Pageant.

 St. Aloysius' College was designated as a National School by the Sri Lankan Government in the early 2000s.

-Houses

-The houses are led by House Captains, and compete to win the inter-house games.
-The houses are: